-There is an expected cost of about \$105,000 to upgrade the site with appropriate
+There is an expected cost of about \$105,000 to upgrade the site which means Council will be required to seek funding to establish the Resale Shop.

 We covered the cost to keep toxic mercury out of the environment

 Council covered the cost to keep fluorescent lights out of landfill to keep toxic mercury from damaging the environment, by allowing residents to drop off old lights at the Euroa, Nagambie and Violet Town transfer stations for free!